cyprieng/cyprien.io/src/content/blog/homelab.md

 ![Photo of the homelab](assets/images/posts/homelab/photo.png)

 The homelab lives in an [Ikea Kallax](https://www.ikea.com/fr/fr/p/kallax-etagere-brun-noir-60275812/#content), with a [door](https://www.ikea.com/fr/fr/p/kallax-bloc-porte-brun-noir-60278170/#content).
 I have removed the back of the door to allow some airflow at the back.

+Here is a simplified schema of the homelab:

 ![Schema of the homelab](assets/images/posts/homelab/homelab.png)